St Mary's Church, Middle Swan: History

-The land was believed to be the site of a landing during James Stirling's expedition in 1827.
+The land is believed to be the site of a landing during James Stirling's expedition in 1827.
 The church was built with an octagonal layout and could hold about 100 people.
 It was consecrated in 1848 and remained in use until 1869.

-Rev. William Mitchell was the first Minister to attend the church.
+William Mitchell was the first minister to attend the church.

 A new (and the current) rectangular church was built in 1868–69 immediately adjacent to the old octagonal church.
 It was designed by Richard Roach Jewell and consecrated by Bishop Matthew Hale on 10 March 1869.
 The adjoining graveyard includes graves of many notable European settlers of the Swan River Colony from 1838.